-Based upon an analysis of the US Census 2017 American Community Survey data, BHA data on applicants, residents and participants, and the requests for interpreters and written translations, BHA has determined the following:
+Based upon an analysis of the US Census 2019 American Community Survey data, BHA data on applicants, residents and participants, and the requests for interpreters and written translations, BHA has determined the following:

-- 1. Vital Documents will be translated into Spanish and Chinese; and - Most frequent oral interpretation needs of LEP persons in service area include Spanish, Chinese (Cantonese, Mandarin, and Toisanese), Haitian Creole, Vietnamese, Cape Verdean, Arabic, Portuguese, Somali, Amharic, and Russian.
-Other needs also include Albanian, Cambodian, Edo, Farsi, French, Greek, Pashto, Polish, Swahili, Thai, and Tygrinia.
-Data analyzed to make the above determination are attached to this document as Exhibits.
+1. Vital Documents will be translated into Spanish and Chinese; and

+2. Most frequent oral interpretation needs of LEP persons in service area include Spanish, Chinese (Cantonese, Mandarin, and Toisanese), Haitian Creole, Vietnamese, Cape Verdean, Arabic, Portuguese, Amharic, and Russian.